esphome/esphome-docs/components/rtsp_server.rst

     :description: Instructions for setting up an RTSP Server with the ESP32 Camera in ESPHome
     :image: camera.png

-The ``rtsp_server`` component allows you to stream vide from ESP32-based camera boards in ESPHome to any RTSP-compatible application (VLC Media Player; GStreamer; etc).
+The ``rtsp_server`` component allows you to stream video from ESP32-based camera boards in ESPHome to any RTSP-compatible application (VLC Media Player; GStreamer; etc).

 An ``esp32_camera`` configuration item is required to use this component.